Good news likely on mainland ties says Macau security boss

 Aug 06, 2020 Newsdesk Latest News, Macau, Top of the deck

 Macau’s Secretary for Security, Wong Sio Chak (pictured in file photo), said on Thursday that there could be “good news” presently on what he termed the “border opening” process between mainland China and Macau.
-The border is not currently closed to travellers despite Covid-19, but various protocols have coincided with a greatly-deceased volume of people – including mainland tourists – moving between the places.
+The border is not currently closed to travellers despite Covid-19, but various protocols have coincided with a greatly-decreased volume of people – including mainland tourists – moving between the places.

 “The central government will coordinate soon each province to step up the works on border reopening with Macau, and see when this can be implemented.
 This hopefully is good news,” Mr Wong remarked.